 The network’s goal is to increase Aalto awareness both in Finland and abroad.
 Joining forces on communications and marketing will, for instance, improve the visibility and accessibility of exhibitions, tourist attractions and events.
 This will primarily provide a service for tourists with a special interest in the built environment, architecture and Alvar Aalto’s production.

-In the future, the network will be expanded to take in municipalities abroad with major Alvar Aalto-designed buildings.
 The aim is for the network to grow gradually into an international body that spans all the Alvar Aalto Cities.
 In total there are about forty Alvar Aalto Cities around the world.